GT-SiRe/xfour/README.md

 ### Known Bugs

-There are currently several bugs with the functions used to detect game-winning conditions:
-    -[ ] The upper diagonals do not work.
-    -[ ] Any consecutive winning  sequence on the four right most columns do not win.
+There are currently several bugs with the functions used to detect game-winning conditions.
+The upper diagonals do not work.
+Any consecutive winning sequence on the four right most columns do not win.
-    -[ ]

 ### AI